top of page

 Feb 22

-Water belly in Laying Hens- Symptoms and Causes
+Water Belly in Laying Hens- Symptoms and Causes

 If you've ever noticed one of your hens walking with a swollen abdomen or appearing uncomfortable, you may have come across what many backyard chicken keepers refer to as "water belly."
 The proper term for this condition is ascites, and while it can look alarming, it's important to understand that this is not a disease in itself, but rather a symptom of an underlying issue.
 What is Water belly?
 Water belly in laying hens is characterized by the buildup of fluid in the abdom